Students may now file the 2018-2019 FAFSA at www.fafsa.ed.gov, using UD's school code (001431).

 Students taking summer classes can request a check of federal aid eligibility here.

-Educational loans are considered a form of financial aid that many students utilize to help meet the cost of attendance that is not covered through personal resources or any scholarship and grant funding.
-There are a variety of loan programs for you to consider.
-It is important to understand the loan options available so you can make informed decisions about how much loan money to should borrow, and which loan program best suits your needs.
-Our loan programs include:
+Educational loans are considered a form of financial aid that many students utilize to help meet the cost of attendance not covered through personal resources or any scholarship and grant funding.
+A variety of loan programs exist.
+It is important to understand the loan options available so you can make informed decisions about how much loan money you should borrow and which loan program best suits your needs.

 Receiving federal financial aid for college begins with the FAFSA, Free Application for Federal Student Aid.
 Federal grants, if applicable, and loans (subsidized/unsubsidized) awards are determined by the filing the FAFSA.